clearloop/sonata/blog/posts/2023-12-30-file-watcher.md

 ---
 author: cl
-description: The example post of cydonia.
+description: The example post of sonata.
-labels: [cydonia]
+labels: [sonata]
-title: The file watcher implementation in cydonia.
+title: The file watcher implementation in sonata.
 ---

 # hello